snarfed/granary/docs/index.rst

       enclosures <http://atomenabled.org/developers/syndication/#link>`__
       for audio and video attachments.

--  Source.get\_activities(): start raising ValueError on bad argument values, notably invalid Facebook and Twitter ids and Instagram search queries.
+-  Source.get_activities(): start raising ValueError on bad argument values, notably invalid Facebook and Twitter ids and Instagram search queries.
--  Fix rendering and linkifying content with Unicode high code points (ie above the 16-bit Basic Multilingual Plane), including some emoji, on "narrow" builds of Python 2 with ``--enable-unicode=ucs2``, which is the default on Mac OS X, Windows, and older \*nix.
+-  Fix rendering and linkifying content with Unicode high code points (ie above the 16-bit Basic Multilingual Plane), including some emoji, on “narrow” builds of Python 2 with ``--enable-unicode=ucs2``, which is the default on Mac OS X, Windows, and older \*nix.

+.. section-3:

 1.6 - 2016-11-26
 ~~~~~~~~~~~~~~~~

 -  Twitter:

-   -  Handle new "extended" tweets with hidden reply-to @-mentions and
+   -  Handle new “extended” tweets with hidden reply-to @-mentions and
       trailing URLs for media, quote tweets, etc. Background:
       https://dev.twitter.com/overview/api/upcoming-changes-to-tweets
    -  Bug fix: ensure like.author.displayName is a plain unicode string
-      so that it can be pickled normally, e.g. by App Engine's memcache.
+      so that it can be pickled normally, e.g. by App Engine’s memcache.
    -  Bug fix: handle names with emoji correctly in
-      favorites\_html\_to\_likes().
+      favorites_html_to_likes().
    -  Bug fix: handle search queries with unicode characters.

 -  Atom: